toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ## The secret of my success

-Both in my bootcamp cohort and amongst my acquaintances, I've seen people struggle to find development jobs, or else wash out of the industry entirely.
-My success vis-a-vie their difficulty owes in my opinion to several factors, technical talent not being among them.
+Both in my bootcamp cohort and amongst my acquaintances, I've seen people struggle to find tech jobs, or else wash out of the industry entirely.
+My success vis-a-vie their difficulty owes in my opinion to several factors, technical talent being least among them.

 If there's a single reason why I've been able to build myself a career as a developer (such as it is), it's because I enjoy the process of making things with code.
 Banging my head for hours against a difficult coding problem, then breaking through that difficulty, is intensely satisfying to me.
 I can spend 6 or 8 or 10 hours working in this mode and feel good about it at the end of the day.